-Along with 9 other of our young library members, Ted, age 8, recently helped Living Paintings by road-testing one of our upcoming kid’s titles, Science Experiments.
+Along with nine other young library members, Ted, age 8, recently helped Living Paintings by road-testing one of our upcoming kid’s titles, Science Experiments.
 Having previously tested our Touch to See version of Stickman by Julia Donaldson and Axel Scheffler, Ted is already a bit of pro when it comes to testing our publications.
 Only this time, there was an additional aspect for Ted to try his hand at – he had to try out two of the five experiments that will feature in the finished Science Alive! title!

 Set up in his very own lab/dining room, Ted set to work exploring how hydraulics worked – using a balloon, piece of tubing, a tin can and a book – and what happened when you add marbles to a plasticine boat.